ZacharyLuz/copilot-chat-to-markdown/README.md

 First, you need to export your chat history from VS Code:

 1. Open the Command Palette (`Cmd+Shift+P` on macOS or `Ctrl+Shift+P` on Windows/Linux)
-2. Type "GitHub Copilot: Export Chat" and select it
+2. Type "Chat: Export Chat" and select it
 3. Choose where to save your chat export JSON file
 4. The file will contain your complete chat history in JSON format